Solving Multiparametric Generalized Nash Equilibrium Problems and Explicit Game-Theoretic Model Predictive Control: Multiparametric Generalized Linear Quadratic Games

-\begin{runex} To exemplify our developments, we consider the simple 2-agent GNEP discussed in the seminal paper~\cite{rosen1965existence}, which we turn into a multiparametric GNEP by introducing parameters $p_1$ in the cost of agent 1 and $p_c$ in the coupling constraint.
+within a given hyper-box $\XX=\{x\in\rr^{n_x}:\ x_{\rm min}\leq x\leq x_{\rm max}\}$ of interest.
+Throughout the paper, we denote by $x$ the stacked decision vector, by $x^*(\cdot)$ a parametric equilibrium, and by $\bar x(\cdot)$ a best-response map.
+Note that, in the case where lower (upper) bounds on $x$ are enforced in~\eqref{eq:mpQPi-constraints-ineq}, the values of $x_{\rm min}$ ($x_{\rm max}$) can be tightened accordingly.
+Further, if the projection on the $x$-space of the polyhedron defined by the constraints \eqref{eq:mpQPi-constraints-ineq} and $\mathcal{X}$ is bounded, then we have a solution for all $p$ in the projection on the $p$-space of the same polyhedron, see~\cite[Thm.
+4.1]{facchinei2009generalized} for existence results of GNE problems. \begin{runex} To exemplify our developments, we consider the simple 2-agent GNEP discussed in the seminal paper~\cite{rosen1965existence}, which we turn into a multiparametric GNEP by introducing parameters $p_1$ in the cost of agent 1 and $p_c$ in the coupling constraint.
 The problems of the two agents are:

 ~\\

 ~\\ where $ p =[p_c\,,\, p_1]^\top $ and with global constraint matrices

 To determine the critical regions of each agents' mpQP, we consider their active sets derived from the KKT conditions~\eqref{eq:KKT}: ~\\